mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 MongoDB Enterprise atlas-ty4m6s-shard-0:PRIMARY> db.listingsAndReviews.find({"amenities": {"$size": 20, "$all": ["Wifi", "Internet", "Kitchen", "Heating", "Family/kid friendly", "Washer", "Dryer", "Essentials", "Shampoo", "Hangers", "Hair dryer", "Iron", "Laptop friendly workspace"]}}).pretty()
 ```

-If we just issue this query as is, reading the results in the shell will be as cumbersome as it is reading them in the Atlas UI.
+If we just issue this query as it is, reading the results in the shell will be as cumbersome as it is reading them in the *Atlas* UI.
 Because there's just too many fields and too much information.

 To mitigate this, we can add a *projection* to our *Find* query.
 A *projection* allows us to decide which document fields will be part of the resulting cursor.
 We will cover *projection* in a future lesson.
 For now, let's summarize what we learned about querying arrays in *MongoDB*.